-I am currently a fifth-year Ph.D. candidate in political science at the University of Pennsylvania, and a graduate fellow at the Penn Development Research Initiative and the Kleinman Center for Energy Policy.
-I am interested in comparative politics and the political economy of development, with a substantive focus on environmental politics in developing countries.
+I am a Ph.D. candidate in political science at the University of Pennsylvania, and a graduate fellow at the Penn Development Research Initiative and the Kleinman Center for Energy Policy.
+I am interested in comparative politics and the political economy of development, with a substantive focus on environmental politics in the Global South.

-In my book-length dissertation, I study the political and institutional determinants (and barriers) of green energy transitions in Latin America.
-My research analyzes how and when policies restructure incentives for key public- and private-sector stakeholders in the energy sector.
+In my book-length dissertation, I study the conditions under which states can facilitate a fast takeoff of clean energies, with a regional focus on Latin America.
+My research employs mixed methods to understand how business-state relations shape greening policies, with a regional focus on Latin America.
+In particular, I analyze how and when green policy reforms restructure incentives for key public- and private-sector stakeholders in the energy sector.
 While my main work focuses on environmental politics, I also have done extensive research on the politics of health.

 For more information about my research, please contact me at email@example.com.